yasinuslu/nepjua/experimental/flake-parts/README.md

 - Can expose flake outputs directly
 - Located in `features/` under each system type
 - Each feature is a single .nix file
+- Automatically imported and available in the nested structure

 #### Bundles